 Although a general contractor doesn't need certification, one might pursue a credential in order to specialize or qualify for certain jobs.
 A general contractor, for example, may wish to become certified in asbestos removal if he or she plans on working in restoration.
 Considering certification in a sub-discipline may make the chances for landing a contract better.
 Those who do wish to become certified may take tests regarding cost management, professionalism and administration.
 The Certified Contractor Manager designation is available through the CMAA Foundation.

 Employment Outlook and Salary Information

 Employment in construction depends on a variety of factors, including new home construction and renovations.
-The U.S. Bureau of Labor Statistics (BLS) projected that employment growth for construction managers would be 16% between 2012 and 2022 (www.bls.gov).
-General contractors with 1-4 years experience earned a median salary of $51,670 in 2015, according to Payscale.com.
-General contractors with 20 years or more of experience earned a median of $77,957 per year.
+The U.S. Bureau of Labor Statistics (BLS) projected that employment growth for construction managers would be 5% between 2014 and 2024 (www.bls.gov).
+The BLS also reported a median salary of $87,400 as of May 2015 for construction managers.